madox2/another-tasks/README.md

 ## Development

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite](https://github.com/vitejs/vite).

 ## License